This post contains affiliate links. Read the full disclosure here.

 Many people choose to stay outside of Big Bend National Park.
 This is what we did!

 Terlingua is the closest town to Big Bend, and there are lots of lodging options there.
-We stayed at Ten Bits Ranch, which is a lodging complex built to look like an Old West town.
+We chose Ten Bits Ranch, which is a lodging complex built to look like an Old West town.
 Each building (like the bank and the jail) are rooms you can stay in.
 And it has some of the most amazing views!

 There are lots of other options in Terlingua though, which you can see on the map below.